Skip to content

 Money and Lent: Clutter too?

-Today starts the Christian season of Lent, and most folks would say, “Big Deal”.
-I view Lent as a time for growth both spiritually but also in day-to-day life.
+Today marks the Christian season of Lent, and most folks would say, “Big Deal.”
+I view Lent as a time for growth, both spiritually and in day-to-day life.
 I have written many articles about Lent over the years, I even had a Lenten Money challenge.
 While Money and Lent can go hand in hand, there are other areas you can work on.

-In my life, I am a bit of a pack rat, and I don’t throw out many things, which creates clutter.
+In my life, I am a bit of a pack rat.
+I don’t throw out many things.
+This behaviour creates clutter.
 Clutter can lead to hoarding, so this Lent season, we will be attempting something new.

 The 40 Bag Challenge